What is blackfishing?

 Brzostowska added that she was not suggesting “white privilege is not a thing”, but wanted to tell her critics that “the assumptions you’re making are wrong”.

-The backlash against alleged blackfishing has led some influencers to rethink their public image.
-Jaiden Gumbayan, a 19-year-old from Florida who was criticised over her online snaps, told the broadcaster that she had realised there are “other ways of showing appreciation”.
+But the backlash against alleged blackfishing has led some influencers to rethink their public image.
+Jaiden Gumbayan, a Florida-based influencer who was criticised over her online snaps, told the broadcaster that she had realised there are “other ways of showing appreciation”.

 “We can appreciate their culture without having to do or wear their hairstyles, or trying to act or be a certain way that we’re not,” Gumbayan said.